Duskitten/DA2BGC/README.md

 - "Dusk and the Infinity Hole" -  Decided to Do black Outlines around sprites to Differenciate end points of sprites
 - "Dusk and the Infinity Hole" -  Made And Added Fonts to project folder and Made font test

+### --Friday 1st, April of 2016--

+- "Dusk and the Infinity Hole" -  Added Gridbased Movement To Seem like Arcade game/Turnbased Game
+- (Note to self: Need to add Turns Counter)